 Yes No Share to Facebook

-Question: How can food business operators defend against cleaning and sanitizing charges under Ontario's Food Premises Regulation?
+Question: What should a food business operator in Ontario do if they are facing a cleaning and sanitizing charge under Part IV of Ontario’s Food Premises Regulation?

 Defending Cleaning and Sanitizing Charges Under Part IV of the Food Premises Regulation in Ontario